Mufumi/Udacity-Machine-Learning-Engineer-Nanodegree-Capstone-Project/README.md

 A deployed service is created from a model, script, and associated files.
 The resulting web service is a load-balanced, HTTP endpoint with a REST API.
 You can send data to this API and receive the prediction returned by the model.
 Considering the simplicity of the model, only one CPU core with 1 GB RAM was allocated.

-**However, you did not include instructions on how to query the endpoint - the steps taken to query the endpoint, including how to compose the request, with sample data, sample response and interpretation of the response.
-Remember that providing code snippets and screenshots are every important here.
-You could also talk about the inference configuration.**

 Once created, the user can get the service details:

 <p align="center">